aviation explorer

 Most long-haul aircraft (and short-haul aircraft on some airlines) feature seats with adjustable headrests in all classes, allowing the passenger to adjust the headrest for comfort.

 Electrically adjustable lumbar support is found on most long-haul first class and business class seats.
 Rarely, economy class may also include a mechanically adjustable lumbar support on some long-haul aircraft, however, with the trend towards slimline seats in Economy class, this amenity has mostly vanished from most new Economy class seat installations.
-Examples of such aircraft with adjustable lumbar support in Economy class include Delta Air Lines' Boeing 777-200ERs and US Airways' A330-300s.
+Examples of such aircraft with adjustable lumbar support in Economy class include Delta Air Lines Boeing 777-200ERs and US Airways A330-300s.

 Some business class seats, such as the Recaro CL 4420, have a built-in massaging feature.